-The Paddington Partnership offers a bespoke corporate community involvement service, Time for Paddington.
+The Paddington Partnership offers a bespoke corporate community involvement service, the Paddington Community Programme.

-Established in 2004, Time for Paddington spans both worlds – corporate and community.
+Established in 2004 as Time for Paddington, the programme spans both worlds – corporate and community.
 The results speak for themselves.
 We deliver positive outcomes for some of London’s most demanding and successful businesses, placing over 800 employee volunteers in more than 70 different projects each year.

 We offer an end-to-end service, delivering tangible benefits at every level of your company.
 Download our programme overview here.

 Companies can subscribe for an annual package or simply use our pay-as-you-go volunteering framework.

 Sign up to receive volunteering and Paddington Community news or to get involved contact us via firstname.lastname@example.org.

 “I saw things through the eyes of the student rather than just from an adult perspective.
 Being able to read between the lines and understand what was not being said proved to be invaluable.
 I became a better listener.”

 We work with over 80 schools and community partners in Westminster, whose work touches every aspect of need; including health, housing, the elderly, mental health, young people, families and homelessness.

 We work with your in-house community or CSR team, introducing you to community partners.
 We promote volunteering in your company and register and place all your volunteers individually.
 We provide bespoke, personalised monitoring reports on your behalf, as often as you choose.